How to Group Worksheets in Microsoft Excel

 2 Comments

 group worksheets in Microsoft ExcelOne of the most frequent Excel questions I hear is some variation of “Is there a way to add the same header and footer (or page layout) to more than one worksheet at the same time?”
-The answer is easy, but the steps are not intuitive and not even covered in most Excel books or websites.
-The solution is to group worksheets by selecting multiple sheets in a workbook.
-When you group worksheets, you can:
+The answer is easy, but the steps are not intuitive and are not even covered in most Excel books or websites.

 • Print a selection of worksheets at the same time.